 Authorized farmers markets can also receive an A-Board to display on markets days.
 You can use it for outreach to let your customers know that your market accepts FMNP benefits.
 There is also a space to advertise any events happening at your farmers market or any other important information for your customers on the whiteboard part of the FMNP A-sign.

 • December 31: Farmers Markets Agreement and Applications for 2024-2026 for year-round farmers markets are due to DOH.
-Every 3 years, farmers markets are required to be reauthorized to accept FMNP.
+Farmers markets are required to be reauthorized to accept FMNP once every three years.
+If your market was authorized in 2024 then you do not need to reapply.

 • April 1: For any growers who applied to FMNP in 2023 and was accepted, but did not complete the contract or take any e-FMNP sales, they need to apply to FMNP by April 1.
 Application is available here.
 For growers who completed an application and contract in 2023 and accepted e-FMNP in 2023, they do not need to reapply for 2024.

-• May 1: Farmers Markets Agreement and Applications for 2024-2026 for seasonal farmers markets are due to DOH.
+• May 1: Farmers Markets Agreement and Applications for 2024-2026 for seasonal farmers markets were due to DOH.
+If you miss this deadline, please contact the FMNP Team.

 • June 1: FMNP season starts.
 This is the first day that FMNP benefits can be accepted.